Do I need travel insurance for the tour?

 My flights allow me to bring 30 kg for baggage.
 Is this the same for our internal flight on day 20?

 The flights from Krabi to Bangkok on day 20 has a limit of 20 kg for baggage.
 Howvever, you can try to shift items into your carry on bag or pay the small overweight baggage fee with the airline at the airport.

 Must I pay for the tour in full to confirm my place?

-No, a small deposit will confirm your place on the tour.
-We ask that you please provide the remaining balance no less than three weeks before your tour begins.
+Nope!
+A small deposit will confirm your place on the tour.
+We ask that you please provide the remaining balance no less than 28 days before your tour begins.

 When will the tour be confirmed?

 Your place will be confirmed when 5 or more people have signed up for your tour and at least three weeks (21 days) prior to the start of your tour.
 We will email you to confirm and we will refund you the full amount if the tour is cancelled.
 Typically, tours are confirmed six months before departure.